sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/integrable.rst

 In this section `\mathfrak{g}` can be an arbitrary Kac-Moody Lie Algebra made with a symmetrizable, indecomposable Cartan matrix.

-Suppose that `V` is a representation with a weight decomposition as in :ref:`roots_and_weights`.
+Suppose that `V` is a representation with a weight space decomposition as in :ref:`roots_and_weights`.
 Let `\alpha` be a real root, and let `\mathfrak{g}_\alpha` be the corresponding root space, that is, the one-dimensional weight space for `\alpha` in the adjoint